awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 ![Endpoint](./images/endpoint.png)

-20.  **Evaluation**:  To compare predictions from our two models, let's return to the notebook we used earlier.
+19.  **Evaluate**:  To compare predictions from our two models, let's return to the notebook we used earlier.
 When you are finished, return here and proceed to the next section.

 ### Conclusion & Extensions